kiril-chilingarashvili/sample-jwt-token-angular-6-aspnetcore-2.1/README.md

-# Sample auth using JWT token and reasource owner flow using Angular-6 and ASP.NET Core-2.1
+# Sample - Authentication using JWT token and resource owner flow using Angular-6 and ASP.NET Core-2.1

 - open and run "api" using Visual Studio 2017 (or command line dotnet run)
 - run frontend by opening "web" and running npm i && npm start